Confused about how to compute and pay your SSS contributions properly?

 1. On the leftmost column (“Range of Compensation”), find the salary bracket where the current monthly income falls and its corresponding Monthly Salary Credit (MSC) on the “Total” column.

 2a.
 If you’re an employer: Find your share of contribution for a particular employee on the ER column corresponding to the employee’s MSC.
-Per employee with an MSC of Php 20,000, you must pay Php 1,700 for the SSS contribution plus Php 30 for the EC contribution.
-The total amount to pay out of the pocket is Php 1,730.
+Per employee with an MSC of ₱20,000, you must pay ₱1,900 for the SSS contribution plus ₱30 for the EC contribution.
+The total amount to pay out of pocket is ₱1,930.

 2b.
 If you’re an employee: Find your monthly deduction for SSS contribution on the EE column corresponding to your MSC.
-Using the same example, if your MSC is Php 20,000, your employer should deduct Php 900 from your monthly salary.
+Using the same example, if your MSC is ₱20,000, your employer should deduct ₱900 from your monthly salary.

-3. To know the total monthly contribution, look for the amount on the rightmost column.
-For an employee with an MSC of Php 20,000, the total monthly contribution is Php 2,630 (Php 900 employee’s share + Php 1,730 employer’s share with EC contribution).
-This is the amount the employer must remit to the SSS, which is posted on the employee’s SSS account after payment.
+3. Look for the amount in the rightmost column to know the total monthly contribution.
+For an employee with an MSC of ₱20,000, the total monthly contribution is ₱2,830 (₱900 employee’s share + ₱1,900 employer’s share with EC contribution).
+This is the amount the employer must remit to the SSS, posted on the employee’s SSS account after payment.

-Another way to compute the monthly contribution is to use this formula: MSC x Contribution Rate.
+Another way to compute the monthly contribution is using the MSC x Contribution Rate formula.

-4. Aside from their regular contributions, select SSS members with MSC of over Php 20,000 are now also required to pay for a new provident fund called Workers’ Investment & Savings Program or WISP.
+4. Aside from their regular contributions, select SSS members with MSC of over ₱20,000 are now required to pay for a new provident fund called the Workers’ Investment & Savings Program or WISP.

-The WISP is a tax-free retirement savings plan3 which will serve as a supplement to your SSS pension benefits.
+The WISP is a tax-free retirement saving plan4 that will serve as a supplement to your SSS pension benefits.

-Take note that among members who are under the Formal Economy, only employees in the private sector with MSC of over Php 20,000 are qualified for WISP.
-Government employees are exempted and therefore won’t have salary deductions for WISP.
+Note that among members under the Formal Economy, only employees in the private sector with an MSC of over ₱20,000 are qualified for WISP.
+Therefore, government employees are exempted and won’t have salary deductions for WISP.

-As with regular contributions, a significant percentage of the employee’s monthly WISP contribution will be shouldered by the employer.
+As with regular contributions, the employer will shoulder a significant percentage of the employee’s monthly WISP contribution.

-For example, a private employee with a maximum MSC of Php 25,000 is required to remit a total of Php 650 a month for his WISP account–Php 225 from his own salary and Php 425 shouldered by his employer.
+For example, a private employee with a maximum MSC of ₱25,000 must remit a total of ₱700 a month for his WISP account – ₱225 from his salary and ₱475 shouldered by his employer.

 No need to visit the SSS office to enroll in this new mandatory provident fund.
-You’ll automatically become a member as soon as your first payment (for both WISP and your regular contributions) is posted beginning January 2021.
+You’ll automatically become a member once your first payment (for both WISP and your regular contributions) is posted beginning January 2021.

 2. Self-employed Members

-As defined by SSS, you’re considered a self-employed member if you’re involved in a trade, business, or occupation wherein you are your own boss.
+SSS defines you as a self-employed member if you’re involved in a trade, business, or occupation wherein you are your boss.

 Using the SSS contribution table as above, here are the steps to figure out how much your monthly contribution is.